LukeMurphy/stack/README.md

 # stack
-JS based works and presentation pieces
+JS-based works and presentation pieces by Luke Murphy Please see www.lukelab.com/works for display